+This NOFO preview is subject to change.
+While HUD does not intend to make Page 79 of 80 substantive changes at this point, applicants should consider the NOFO published on Grants.gov to be the official version.

-Compliance with Laws It will comply with applicable laws.
-Signature of Authorized Official Date Title OPTIONAL PRO HOUSING URGENT NEED CERTIFICATION Submit the following certification only when one oproposal are designed to meet other community despecified in 24 CFR 570.208(c): The grantee hereby certifies that the PRO Housing identified PRO Housing-assisted activities which a development needs having particular urgency becammediate threat to the health or welfare of the coavailable to meet such needs. are designed to meet other community ause existing conditions pose a serious and Signature of Authorized Official Date
+OPTIONAL PRO HOUSING URGENT NEED CERTIFICATION

+Submit the following certification only when one or more of the activities in the PRO Housing proposal are designed to meet other community development needs having particular urgency as specified in 24 CFR 570.208(c):

+The grantee hereby certifies that the PRO Housing proposal includes one or more specifically identified PRO Housing-assisted activities which are designed to meet other community development needs having particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community and other financial resources are not available to meet such needs.
-Title